wp-plugins/prizm-image/readme.txt

 Google (and many other web experts) recommend optimizing web images to [improve website performance](https://developers.google.com/speed/docs/best-practices/payload#CompressImages).
 Google has even gone so far as to include web [site speed as part of their search ranking](http://googlewebmastercentral.blogspot.com/2010/04/using-site-speed-in-web-search-ranking.html) algorithm.

 The Prizm Image plugin helps to achieve web site performance by optimizing images while maintaining resolution and visual quality.
 Compare our output to the popular Smush.It Plugin and you will see significant reduction in image sizes.
+Also, Prizm Image has no size limit on the files that can submitted for reduction.

 This plugin integrates with the [Prizm Image](http://www.PrizmImage.com) API to optimize images for a WordPress website.
 It provides customizable options to do the following:

 * Optimize JPEG compression
 * Strip metadata from all JPEGs (except for copyrights)
+* Convert between Progressive JPEGs and Sequential JPEGs
 * Optimize PNGs
+* Optimze GIFs

 = User Registration =